 Chiang Mai budget: we tell you everything about our budget to live in northern Thailand.
 Assessment after 5 months in digital nomad mode.

-Thailand is a country with which we have a very special attachment....
-In all, we have already spent more than 8 months there and each time, we are looking forward to it again!
-On this page you will find practical information to prepare your trips as well as budget tips and suggestions for itineraries and tours to do in Thailand.
+Thailand is a country that is really special for us...
+In all, we have already spent more than 8 months there (2 months traveling and we lived in Chang Mai for 6 months) and each time, we did not really wanted to leave!
+On this page you will find practical information and advice to prepare your trip in Thailand as well as budget tips and suggestions for itineraries and tours to do in Thailand.

-At the end of the page you will also find all our blog articles written during our various stays in Thailand.
-In all we came 3 times and wrote about ten posts.
-Our current trips:
+At the end of the page you will also find all our blog posts written during our various stays in Thailand.
+In all we came 3 times and wrote about ten posts:

-- at the end of 2013 and beginning of 2014: several passages during our round the world trip.
+- at the end of 2013 and beginning of 2014: several times during our round the world trip.

 - October 2016 - march 2017: we came to Chiang Mai for a period of 6 months - we wrote quite a lot of content about Chiang Mai for Digital Nomads.